Follow our cybersecurity analyst curriculum

 • Objective: Learn to analyze a cybersecurity incident and respond appropriately.

-Morning: Analyzing cybersecurity incidents
+Morning: Analysis of cybersecurity incidents

 • Incident management phases: Identification, containment, analysis, eradication, recovery.